Learn how to travel the world with a better impact with these ethical travel tips.

 When you look at the number of people crossing borders now compared to the previous century it is astounding.
 1.6 billion people will be traveling in 2020, compared to 25 million in the 1950s and that number is rising quickly.

-The sheer numbers that tourism is bringing to the most looked for destinations is having a huge impact on local life, the environment and infrastructures.
+The sheer numbers that tourism is bringing to the most sought-after destinations is having a huge impact on local life, the environment, and infrastructures.

 There are already destinations that literally closing down to tourism, like the famous Maya Beach in Thailand (from the movie: The Beach) and Boracay in the Philippines.

 Other destinations like Venice are imposing fines for simple behaviors like sitting down in non designated areas and Komodo Island will be closed to tourists in 2020 for at least one year in effort to rejuvinate the island and improve the conservation of the Komodo Dragon.

 But, travel is good for our society, if everyone in the world at some point in life had the chance to travel the world I have no doubt our society would be much better.

 Even the famous travel guru Rick Steves wants all Americans to leave US.